 When it comes to getting a traditional unsecured credit card, there are plenty of options.
 Some are free, some have an annual fee and each has its own features like cash back, points or specific discounts.
 While there aren’t as many secured cards, there are still some attractive options to choose from.

 They will differ in terms of their annual fee, their interest rate, and how large of a deposit they may need when setting up your credit limit.
-Some of the popular options include Plastk, Refresh and KOHO.
+Some of the popular options include Plastk, Neo and KOHO.
 Also, many banks or credit unions will offer their own, as well.

 So how do you choose which to go with?
 Well, it comes down to your needs.
 You may prefer one with the lowest rate, while another person may prefer one with no annual fee.
 Simply put, you should do a little research and get the secured credit card that makes the most sense for your needs and the needs of your family.